giellalt/giellalt.github.io/MaturityClassification.md

 # Maturity classes

 In the GielllaLT infrastructure we use a five-step classification to broadly describe the quality and development level of various linguistic resources.
-These categories are used as labels in README files, on the documentation front page for each resource, as well as in the overview pages for [language models](LanguageModels.md), [keyboards](KeyboardLayouts.md) and [dictionaries](https://giellalt.github.io/dicts/DictionarySources.html).
+These categories are used as labels in README files, on the documentation front page for each resource, as well as in the overview pages for [language models](LanguageModels.md), [dictionaries](https://giellalt.github.io/dicts/DictionarySources.html), [keyboards](KeyboardLayouts.md) and [spell checkers](proof/index.md) (the maturity level of grammar checkers, machine translation applications and speech technology are still undefined).
 The labels look like the following:

 No. | Label | Type | Colour |
 |----|------------------------------------------------------------------------------------------|:--------------:|:-----------:|